SeldonIO/seldon-core/docs/source/contents/metrics/index.md

    :end-before: // end list of metrics
    ```

 Many of these metrics are model level counters and gauges.
-We also aggregate some of these metrics to speed up display of graphs.
+We also aggregate some of these metrics to speed up the display of graphs.

-This is experimental and these metrics are bound to change to reflect the trends we want to capture as we get more infromation about the usage of the system.
+This is experimental and these metrics are bound to change to reflect the trends we want to capture as we get more information about the usage of the system.

 ## Grafana dashboard

-We have a prebuilt grafana dashboard that make use of many of the metrics that we expose.
+We have a prebuilt grafana dashboard that makes use of many of the metrics that we expose.

 ![kafka](dashboard.png)